MWATelescope/mwa_staging/README.md

 ### PostgreSQL & PG Admin
 We make use of a local PostgreSQL server to store records related to staging jobs and their associated files.
 You can view the table definitions in ./postgres/tabledefs.sql.
-Once your stack (development, not production) stack is running, you can visit http://localhost:5050 to access the locally running PG Admin, which will provide a UI to view and interact with the database.

 ### NGINX
-We use NGINX as a reverse proxy, which will direct traffic to the various services.
+We use NGINX as a simple proxy, which will direct incoming HTTPS connections from the outside world on port 443 to the FastAPI server running on port 8000 (localhost only), implemented in the 'staged' service running 'staged.py' under uvicorn.

 ### HA Proxy
-This is included in the development stack in order to mirror a production environment as closely as possible.
-As mentioned above, in the production Banksia system, there are 6 so-called "vss" nodes which are running the API.
+In the Banksia system, there are 6 so-called "vss" nodes which are running the API.
 We therefore use HA Proxy on the client side to load balance requests between each of these nodes.
 This will handle round-robin between servers, and auto-retries if one of them is down.